falue/waldo/docs/docs.md

 whereas the key numbers represent the button numbers defined in the main config file.

 **Hint:** See [Rigby (remote keyboard)](#rigby-remote-keyboard) for setup analog keyboard Rigby.

-### Autostart
+### Autoplay track on startup
 ```
 python helpers/remote.py -ap [buttonNumber]
 ```
 buttonNumber represents the button definition integer from the main config file.
-This track will start when the Pi starts up.

-**Hint:** The `autostart.py` file itself gets started in `/etc/rc.local`, see [Setup as independent unit](#setup-as-independent-unit)

 ### (Re-)calibrate
 Needs to be done when the cable connecting rigby and the pi has changed.